trixi-framework/paper-self-gravitating-gas-dynamics/section-2.3-optimized-rk/README.md

 1. Generate the spectrum of the hyperbolic diffusion problem by running the Jupyter notebook `spectrum_Trixi.ipynb`.
 2. Optimize stability polynomials by running `optimize_stability_polynomials.m` in MATLAB.
-3. Optimize stability polynomials by running `optimize_RK_schemes.m` in MATLAB.
+3. Optimize Runge-Kutta methods by running `optimize_RK_schemes.m` in MATLAB.
    You should get files with names similar to [3Sstar-2-5_2020-08-13T09-04-19.txt](3Sstar-2-5_2020-08-13T09-04-19.txt), depending on the time of execution.
 You will probably get different coefficients, since the global optimization problem relies on randomly distributed starting points.